VEZY/PlantGeom.jl/docs/src/geometry/amap_conventions_reference.md

 - `StiffnessStraightening` (0..1 or 0..100) progressively damps propagated bending after that relative position.
 - `Broken` (0..100) forces downstream component angles to `-180` after the break threshold.

+### 2.8 What `GeometricalConstraint` is for

+`GeometricalConstraint` is an envelope rule applied after angle/projection stages to keep an organ direction inside a geometric domain (cone/cylinder/plane families).

+Typical use cases:

+- constrain synthetic roots to stay inside a soil exploration envelope
+- keep generated axes inside a training shape when angle data are sparse/noisy
+- enforce directional limits without manually tuning every node angle

+Important:

+- it is an orientation clamp, not a full collision solver
+- it does not move the already computed base insertion point
+- for chained `"<"` axes, changing orientation still changes downstream positions through topology

 ## 3. Stage Order and Semantics

 Reconstruction applies stages in this order: